AsanAlacli/LA_WISE-19-20-_Group_5_HANA_Project_CoRe/README.md

 # Course Recommendation

-Course Recommendation is a web application built for the ISE students of university of Duisburg-Essen to predict their grade and recommend the course based on the grade.
-This web application has been developed as a final project for the lecture "Learning Analytics".
+Course Recommendation is a web application built for the ISE students of University of Duisburg-Essen to predict their grade and recommend the course based on the grade.
+This web application has been developed as a final project for the lecture "Learning Analytics WiSe19/20".

 ## Features and Overview